hail-is/hail/docs/reference/HailExpressionLanguage.md

  - The floating point number Hail stores for each dosage is slightly different than the original data due to rounding and normalization of probabilities.
  - Hail automatically removes dosages that [do not meet certain requirements](commands.html#dosagefilters) on data import with [`importgen`](commands.html#importgen) and [`importbgen`](commands.html#importbgen).
  - Hail does not use the population frequency to impute dosages when a dosage has been set to missing.
- - **Hail calculates the same statistic for sex chromosomes as autosomes while QCTOOL incorporates sex information**
+ - Hail calculates the same statistic for sex chromosomes as autosomes while QCTOOL incorporates sex information

-**Warning!!!
-The info score Hail reports will be extremely different from qctool when a SNP has a high missing rate.**
+**Warning:** the info score Hail reports will be extremely different from qctool when a SNP has a high missing rate.

 ### <a class="jumptarget" name="ibc_doc"></a> Inbreeding Coefficient